steinuil/rkgk/README.md

 ## Compiling and running
 As this project is not really done yet, this is a bit cumbersome.
+In the future, a handy precompiled binary will be provided instead.
 Compiling requires either npm or yarn, and `make`.

 ```